Miroslav Đukić: Return to Partizan

-In June 2017, Đukić returned to Partizan after replacing Videoton FC-bound Marko Nikolić.
-During his second spell at the Partizan Stadium he made several controversial statements, starting in March 2018 when he used profanities at a press conference, saying that he "was born in fucking Štitar and not sunny Valencia" and that he was "a bum like all of you here."
-In May, he said "if Marko Janković manages to overcome the Montenegrin in him, he will be a great player"; in July, he referred to the team of FK Trakai as not being "some Indians with feathers."
+Although he had success in Europe, Đukić failed to defend the title of Serbian champion with Partizan.
+In March 2018, the usually calm Đukić made headlines after he used profanities at a press conference, saying that he "was born in fucking Štitar and not sunny Valencia" and that he was "a bum like all of you here."
+He finished the 2017–18 competitive season in the Serbian Superliga in second place, 17 points behind first-place Red Star.
+He managed to defend the trophy in the Serbian Cup, after defeating Mladost Lučani in the final (2–1).
+In May, Đukić arose minor controversy when he said "if Marko Janković manages to overcome the Montenegrin in him, he will be a great player."